Shopify/starter-theme/README.md

 For templates and snippets, standard Liquid tags and logic have been included with little to no markup, classes, or other code that you will need to remove.
 The [`src/styles/theme.scss`](https://github.com/Shopify/starter-theme/blob/master/src/assets/styles/theme.scss) file contains extremely limited styling to not get in the way of developers' CSS preferences.
 The JavaScript files contain most of our [helper scripts](https://github.com/Shopify/theme-scripts/tree/master/packages) and [lazysizes](https://github.com/aFarkas/lazysizes) for responsive image lazy loading.

+## Requirements

+You'll want to ensure you have the following already installed on your local machine before getting started with Slate:

+#### Node
+The current LTS (long-term support) release.
+You can download it from the [Node website](https://nodejs.org/).

+#### Yarn
+We recommend this over NPM because of its speed, reliability and security.
+Follow the installation instructions on the [Yarn website](https://yarnpkg.com/en/docs/install).

 ## Getting started

 To get started with Starter Theme, run the following command in your terminal: